Tenzer/adventofcode/README.md

-# Advent of Code 2018
+# Advent of Code

-This is my collection of solutions for the 2018 edition of [Advent of Code][] puzzles.
+This is my collection of solutions for the [Advent of Code][] puzzles.

 [Advent of Code]: https://adventofcode.com/